infostellarinc/stellarcli/README.md

 Execute `stellar sat list-passes [STELLARSTATION SATELLITE ID HERE] --verbose`.

-This will print out a huge list of passes.
+This will print out a huge list of passes (and corresponding reservation tokens for later use).

 ### Reserving a Plan